ellisp/ellisp.github.io/_posts/2015-09-07-transforming-breaks-in-a-scale.md

 ## Approach
 My strategy is going to be to

-* transform the data with .mod_transform()
+* transform the data with `.mod_transform()`
-* use the pretty() function from base R to determine nearly-equally spaced breaks along that transformed range
+* use the `pretty()` function from base R to determine nearly-equally spaced breaks along that transformed range
-* transform those breaks back to the original scale with .mod_inverse()
+* transform those breaks back to the original scale with `.mod_inverse()`
 * tidy up the numbers by rounding them, rounding more aggressively the larger the number

-The whole thing gets wrapped up in a function that can be used by the breaks = argument from a scale like scale_x_continuous.
+The whole thing gets wrapped up in a function that can be used by the `breaks = argument` from a `scale` like `scale_x_continuous`.
 Let's see where we're heading:

 ![density-plots-with-breaks](/img/0007_density_plots_breaks.svg)

 One tricky catch was the final tidying up / rounding.
-At one point I made the mistake of trying to copy what pretty() does and pick the nearest number that is 1, 2 or 5 times a multiple of 10.
+At one point I made the mistake of trying to copy what `pretty()` does and pick the nearest number that is 1, 2 or 5 times a multiple of 10.
 This made the gridlines look oddly spaced; it makes sense for a logarithm transform but not for our more complex one.

 So here's how I did it.
-I broke it into two more functions, because I thought prettify() (which does the rounding) might be useful for something else (I'm sure there's something that does this already in R, maybe even in base R, but it's easier to write than to find).
+I broke it into two more functions, because I thought `prettify()` (which does the rounding) might be useful for something else (I'm sure there's something that does this already in R, maybe even in base R, but it's easier to write than to find).

 {% highlight R lineanchors %}
 prettify <- function(breaks){